 - To benefit from a lower interest rate or loan margin

-- Your home is worth a lot more than the HECM lending limit of $765,600 and you might qualify for a larger proprietary or jumbo reverse mortgage
+- Your home is worth a lot more than the new 2021 HECM limit of $822,375 and you might qualify for a larger proprietary or jumbo reverse mortgage

 Other things to think about are the up-front costs along with the benefits, including the change in your interest rate.